The text below are notes for you to reference. In the podcast we go into a lot more depth!

 2. Look for a gynecologist who has training/experience in treating endometriosis.

 Endo is a complex disease without a lot of research and with a lot of misinformation out there, so finding a doctor knowledgeable on endo is important in order to get diagnosed and to receive expert treatment.

 I didn’t realize that there are gynecologists out there who don’t usually treat endometriosis, and then there are ones who are highly skilled at it because they have seen hundred of cases.
 Once I found my doctor, who has extensive experience in treating endometriosis, there was no need to bend over backwards trying to convince him of the severity of my symptoms.
 It was like day and night.
-He believed me instantly, and in the first appointment he talked about how we could diagnose endo and potential treatment options.
+He believed me instantly, and in the first appointment he talked about how we could diagnose endo and potential treatment options, like excision surgery.